-2016-2017 Common App
+2017-2018 Common App Some students have a background, identity, interest, or talent that is so meaningful

-- 1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
-If this sounds like you, then please share your story. - This is the wide open "Choose Your Own Adventure Prompt - 2.
-The lessons we take from failure can be fundamental to later success.
-Recount an incident or time when you experienced a failure.
-How did it affect you, and what did you learn from the experience? - Be careful not to choose failures that may seem trite (failure to get an A on an exam and/or secure tickets to a concert), or that illustrate a lapse in good judgment (risky, illegal).
-Try to keep your story as positive as possible and remember that this should be less about the failure and more about how you learned and grew from your experience. - 3.
-Reflect on a time when you challenged a belief or idea.
-What prompted you to act?
-Would you make the same decision again? - This prompt requires a balancing act.
+1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
+If this sounds like you, then please share your story.

+This is the wide open "Choose Your Own Adventure Prompt

+2. The lessons we take from obstacles we encounter can be fundamental to later success.
+Recount a time when you faced a challenge, setback, or failure.
+How did it affect you, and what did you learn from the experience?

+Be careful not to choose failures that may seem trite (failure to get an A on an exam and/or secure tickets to a concert), or that illustrate a lapse in good judgment (risky, illegal).
+Try to keep your story as positive as possible and remember that this should be less about the failure and more about how you learned and grew from your experience.

+3. Reflect on a time when you questioned or challenged a belief or idea.
+What prompted your thinking?
+What was the outcome?

+This prompt requires a balancing act.
 You must have a very specific opinion or voice, but you need to be careful to keep it within the word count, don't get "preachy" and don't alienate your reader.
-Be sure to share why this was important to you ion a fundamental level of morals and values.
+Be sure to share why this was important to you on a fundamental level of morals and values.
 You should be answering WHY a lot with this prompt.